Latest update: 10/09/21

 We appreciate how much you want to spend time with your loved one and will do all we can to make this possible.
-However, we must ensure the safety of our patients, staff and visitors and are therefore adhering to guidance from the Government and NHS England.
+However, we must ensure the ongoing safety of our patients, staff and visitors, and we appreciate your understanding and co-operation.

 Please DO NOT visit the Hospice if either yourself or anyone in your household has signs of COVID-19 (cough, and/or high temperature, and/or loss of, or change in, your normal sense of taste or smell).

 Visitors coming into the building are required to do a lateral flow Covid test (see advice below).
 Please take a photo on your phone of your completed test strip to show the nursing staff at your next visit, or you can hand the completed test strip to the nurse to discard.

 (Free lateral flow test kits can be ordered online from www.gov.uk or some pharmacies are also supplying them.
 We can supply you with your first few test kits if required.)

 - TWO nominated visitors per patient can visit for one hour per day.
 The two visitors can visit together for one hour, or separately for one hour each.
 The nominated visitors must call the Hospice in advance to book a time slot.

 - Only the same two nominated visitors are allowed to visit for the duration of a patient’s stay.
 Please be aware that we may be required to makes changes to visiting at short notice according to the changing needs of the Hospice.